 Best Streams for Fly Fishing Beginners

-East Prong of the Little River
+1. East Prong of the Little River

 Easily the most popular stream in the park this is a frequented fishing destination so be prepared to encounter other fisherman along the way.
 The East Prong of the little river flows along much of the road from Elkmont Campground; therefore offering easy parking and access.
 This stream offers a variety of trout, rainbow, brown, and native brook in varying sizes.

-West Prong of the Little Pigeon River
+2. West Prong of the Little Pigeon River

 Also one of the most popular fly fishing streams in the park, West Prong of the Little Pigeon River is well-known for several reasons.
 First of all, this stream is extremely accessible.
 Starting from the main entrance of the Great Smoky Mountains National Park near Gatlinburg, this stream follows highway # 441 and can be accessed along the road for several miles.
 The lower, and more easily accessible areas, offer average size rainbow trout.
 Though, upper and more advanced parts of the stream also contain brook trout.
-This stream is good to fish year round.
+This stream is good to fish year-round.

 Best Fly Fishing Streams for Intermediate and Advanced

-Anthony Creek in the Great Smoky Mountains
+3. Anthony Creek in the Great Smoky Mountains

 Wild rainbow trout populate this stream, and the lower portions are good places to take kids learning to fly fish and practice casting as it is wide in parts.